clap-rs/clap/README.md

 Command Line Argument Parser written in Rust

-A simply library for parsing command line arguments and subcommands when writing command line and console applications.
+It is a simple to use and efficient library for parsing command line arguments and subcommands when writing command line, console, or terminal applications.

-You can use `clap` to lay out a list of possible valid command line arguments and subcommands, then let `clap` parse the string given by the user at runtime.
+You can use clap to lay out a list of possible valid command line arguments and subcommands, then let `clap` parse *and validate* the string given by the user at runtime.
+This means you focus on your applications functionality, not parsing and validating arguments.

-When using `clap` you define a set of parameters and rules for your arguments and subcommands, then at runtime `clap` will determine their validity.
+What seperates `clap` from other options available is the very simple almost 'Pythonic' style in which you define the valid available arguments for your program.
+This means you don't have to spend tons time learning an entirely new library's structures and use.

-`clap` also provides the traditional version and help switches 'for free' by parsing the list of possible valid arguments lazily at runtime, and if not already defined by the developer `clap` will autogenerate all applicable "help" and "version" switches (as well as a "help" subcommand if other subcommands are defined as well).
+`clap` also provides all the traditional version and help switches (or flags) 'for free' by parsing the list of developer supplied arguments.
+If the developer hasn't defined them already, `clap` will auto-generate only the applicable "help" and "version" switches (as well as a "help" subcommand so long as other subcommands have been manually defined as well).

- After defining a list of possible valid arguments and subcommands, `clap` gives you a list of valid matches that the user supplied at runtime, or informs the user of their error and exits gracefully.
-You can use this list to determine the functioning of your program.
+After defining a list of possible valid arguments and subcommands, `clap` parses the string given by the end-user at runtime then gives you a list of the valid matches and their values.
+If the user made an error or typo, `clap` informs them and exits gracefully.
+This means that you can simply use these matches and values to determine the functioning of your program.

 ## Quick Example